Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation.md

 ### Requirements
 > Define requirements and make sure that they are complete.

-- Should reduce Firestore usage.
+- Reduces Firestore usage.
-- Possibility to implement this approach using [the firebase-functions-interop package](https://github.com/Flank/flank-dashboard/blob/concatenate_document_sections/metrics/firebase/docs/features/dart_cloud_functions/01_using_dart_in_the_firebase_cloud_functions.md#the-firebase-functions-interop-package).
+- Processes aggregation calculations.
+- Works correctly in case of concurrent document edits.

 ### Landscape
 > Look for existing solutions in the area.